 St Patrick in Irish folklore

 What makes Patrick a saint is the overall thrust of his life.
 And that thrust can readily be gleaned from two surviving writings namely, his Confession and Letter to Coroticus.
-In these letters three key elements stand out: (i) his life lived in union with Jesus Christ who is not only his Saviour and Lord but his closest and often his only friend and companion. (ii) Patrick considers that each and every person is of absolute value to Christ, and (iii) it is his ambition to transform every human mind and heart into the likeness of Christ.
+In these letters three key elements stand out: his life lived in union with Jesus Christ who is not only his Saviour and Lord but his closest and often his only friend and companion.
+Patrick considers that every person is of absolute value to Christ, and it is his ambition to transform every human mind and heart into the likeness of Christ.

 There is little reference to Patrick for about 200 years after his death.
 Then in the late 7th century, two biographies of the saint were written, one by Muirchú, reputedly a man of the cloth from Armagh, and the other by bishop Tíreachán from Tirawley in north Mayo.
 A third Life, Bethu Phátraic dates to the late 9th century.
-That Life, though not as reliable as the two earlier works, is rich in patrician lore and makes an important contribution towards imaging the national apostle in the popular mind.

 Tíreachán concentrates largely on Patrick’s activities in the upper Shannon basin and north Connaught.
 Tireachán and Muirchú, especially Muirchú, draw on a common source namely, an account of Patrick compiled by St Ultan who died in 657.
 Ultan was abbot of Louth monastery in the village and county of that name.
 The monastery was founded around the 5th or 6th century by Mochta, also known as Mochaoi or Nendrum.

 According to Muirchú, the druids foretold that Patrick would convert the country to Christianity.
-To dramatise his story he introduces a standoff between King Laoghaire and Patrick over the Paschal fire on the hill of Slane.
+To dramatise his story, he introduces a standoff between King Laoghaire and Patrick over the Paschal fire on the hill of Slane.
 There are echoes of the Book of Exodus in the text, Laoghaire and Patrick mirroring the Pharaoh and Moses.
 When the druids’ magical spells proved to be damp squibs, they declared that in contravention of Laoghaire’s law, the fire that was lit on Slane was there to stay: “unless it is extinguished on this night in which it was lit, it will not be put out forever.”

 Muirchú says that Patrick went on a reconciliation mission to Miliuc by whom he had been enslaved.
 On hearing of such an impending encounter Miliuc panicked, made his own funeral pyre of his belongings and valuables and set fire to the lot.
 On hearing of the tragic outcome of his effort to meet Miliuc, Patrick fell silent for three hours and then declared that none of the chieftain’s descendents would succeed him.